-- Powerful X-Boost electric turbine is up to three times more powerful than traditional high-volume, low-pressure sprayers.
-This means its able to spray most coatings undiluted.
+- A powerful X-Boost electric turbine is up to three times more powerful than traditional high-volume, low-pressure sprayers.
+This means it’s able to spray most coatings undiluted.

-- iSpray technology coupled with special air jet guide ports provide up to 60% more airflow to your project which provides a smooth, even coverage with less paint than a roller or brush.
+- iSpray technology coupled with special air jet guide ports provides up to 60% more airflow to your project which provides a smooth, even coverage with less paint than a roller or brush.

-- Click & Paint also know as Lock-and Go design means you can easily change paint and colors at any time quickly.
+- Click & Paint also known as Lock-and Go design means you can easily change paint and colors at any time quickly.